OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 *   **Microsoft account**.
 Cortana can access the demographic data (such as your age, postal code and gender) you provided when you created your personal Microsoft account.
 *   **Other Microsoft product usage**.
 Cortana uses data collected through other Microsoft services to provide personalized suggestions.
 For example, Cortana uses data collected by the Sports app, so it can automatically display information about the teams you follow.
 It also learns your favorite places from Microsoft's Maps app, your favorite songs and artists from the music you play in Groove Music, and what you view and purchase in Microsoft Store so it can offer better suggestions.
 Your interests in Cortana's Notebook can be used by other Microsoft services, such as Bing or MSN, to customize your interests, preferences, and favorites in those experiences as well.

 **Location**.
 You can choose whether Cortana accesses your location information in order to give you the most relevant notices and results and to make suggestions that help save you time, such as traffic information and location-based reminders.
 If you grant permission, Cortana will regularly collect and use your current location, location history, and other location signals (such as locations tagged on photos you upload to OneDrive).
-Location information collected by Cortana may also be used in de-identified form to improve the Windows Location Services.
+Location data Cortana collects is used to provide you personalized experiences across our products, such as making your Bing search results more relevant, and it may also be used in de-identified form to improve the Windows Location Services.
 See more details in the Location Services subsection.

 **Contacts, email, calendar &. communications**.
 You can choose to let Cortana access your device and cloud-based email and other communications, your calendar, and your contacts in order to enable additional features and personalization.
 If you give permission, Cortana will access additional data including: